 Accommodation

 We slept in a variety of standards of accommodation, from dorm beds in municipal and private albergues to a 4-star hotel.
 We mixed it up quite a bit.
-Not only because albergues were not always available, or our own room with a bathroom cost the same as two dorm beds.
+Not only because albergues were not always available but also because our own room with a bathroom cost the same as two dorm beds.
 But we also wanted to have a good night’s sleep occasionally.
-And that was easier to achieve when we didn’t share the room with 10 other people.
+And that was easier to achieve when we didn’t share the room with ten other people.

 Most Expensive Sleep (Casa Puertas in Oia): USD56.22 / EUR50.00 (per room per night)